-The historic Archives essentially grew out of the working documents of park staff and engineers.
+The historic Archives essentially grew out of the working documents of parks staff and engineers.
 Its estimated number of archival documents is over 10,000.
 The collection was slowly accessioned over a twenty-year period by the long time Park Historian, John McIlhenny.

 The Archives focuses on a variety of aspects of Fairmount Park history, including a wealth of material on the park's architectural history.
 Most notably, the collection contains hundreds of original architectural and landscape drawings from the 1876 Centennial Exposition held in Fairmount Park.

 You can find the following types of documents in the Archives:

 - Books - Primary and secondary source information ranging from bound copies of Fairmount Park Ordinances to Historic American Buildings Survey/Historic American Engineering Record

 - Current Reports - Working management documents such as historic structure reports, cultural landscape studies, archeological studies, and planning documents

 - Fairmount Park Commission Annual Reports - Documentation of the yearly actions of the Fairmount Park Commission from 1869-1998.
 Collection excludes the years 1900-1912 and 1998-present when no reports were written